dlicht110/compiler-construction/BNFC-installation-java.md

 (Make sure to respect the distinction between capitalised and non-capitalised letters as in "JLex" vs "jlex".)

 Install [JLex](http://www.cs.princeton.edu/~appel/modern/java/JLex/) version 1.2.6 (the latest version).
 To quote from the tutorial "JLex is just one Java file.
 Put it in some directory, e.g. `/usr/local/java/JLex`.
+Compile it with

+    sudo javac Main.java

-Compile it with `javac Main.java` in that directory".
+in that directory".
 You may also want to look the instructions in the [readme file](http://www.cs.princeton.edu/~appel/modern/java/JLex/current/README).

 You can check the value of `CLASSPATH` by typing `echo $CLASSPATH`.
 Make sure that the directory in which you compiled `javac Main.java` is in the CLASSPATH.